Calisthrone/Smoke-Test-NMC/README.md

 This project is intended to be used as a `test Scenario Based` or as a `Unit test Based`.
 This is because the test workflow is designed to accommodate with both cases.
 In the `SuperClass` a `@BeforeSuite` method is defined to just setup the driver and then goto homepage.
-From the homepage you can setup a `Scenario-Based test` by scripting a manual test case, or just run a `Unit test` for a specific module.
+From the homepage you can set up a `Scenario-Based test` by scripting a manual test case, or just run a `Unit test` for a specific module.

 Note that any `Unit test` test case will have a `// UNIT` comment before the `@test` annotation.